minhhung8712/CHA3P07-Network-Automation-2026/README.md

 # CHA3P07 Network Automation 2026

-Automated network monitoring, threat detection, incident response, DHCP device approval, and performance measurement using **pfSense, Python, n8n, Ansible, and Telegram**.
+Automated network monitoring, threat detection, incident response, DHCP device approval, and performance reporting using **pfSense, Python, n8n, Ansible, and Telegram**.

 ---

 ## 1. Overview

-This project implements a lab-scale network security automation system that collects pfSense logs, detects suspicious activity, automatically responds to security incidents, handles unknown DHCP devices through human approval, and records performance metrics for evaluation.
+This project implements a network automation and security orchestration system that collects logs from pfSense, analyzes network activity, detects suspicious behavior, triggers automated response workflows, manages new DHCP devices through administrator approval, and records system performance for evaluation.

-The system currently supports four main automation capabilities:
+The project focuses on four main capabilities:

-- **Port Scan Detection and Automatic IP Blocking**
+- **Port Scan Detection and Automated Response**
-- **SSH / Connection-Flood Brute-Force Detection**
+- **Brute-Force Detection and Automated Response**
-- **Unknown DHCP Device Approval via Telegram**
+- **Unknown DHCP Device Approval**
-- **Performance Reporting for Automated Responses**
+- **Automation Performance Reporting**

-The project is designed for academic and laboratory use in network automation, security orchestration, and automated incident response.
+The system is designed as a modular workflow-based architecture, where each component has a clear responsibility.

 ---